Stochastic PDE limit of the dynamic ASEP: Identification of the limit for solutions of the microscopic SHE

-Due to \eqref{eq:Tightness1}, rapid decay of $\phi$ and uniform bounds on the $L^{2k}$-norm of $ \mathcal{Z}^{\eps}$, the l.h.s. of \eqref{eq:DConv} is uniformly bounded in $L^1$ as $\eps$ goes to $\infty$.
-Combining this with the Skorohod almost sure convergence representation and the dominated convergence theorem, as above in proving \eqref{eq:Req1}, yields \eqref{eq:Req2}.
+Due to \eqref{eq:Tightness1}, rapid decay of $\phi$ and uniform bounds on the $L^{2k}$-norm of $ \mathcal{Z}^{\eps}$, the l.h.s. of \eqref{eq:DConv} is uniformly bounded in $L^1$ as $\eps \to 0$.
+Combining this with the Skorokhod almost sure convergence representation and the dominated convergence theorem, as in proving \eqref{eq:Req1}, yields \eqref{eq:Req2}.

-The proof of \eqref{eq:Req3} is the most involved and ultimately relies on some self-averaging and a tricky to show it which goes back to \cite{Bertini1997}.
-Applying the change of variable $r=\eps^{-2}R$ inside the integral of \eqref{eq:Req3} and then, computing the bracket process (inside that integral) by applying \eqref{eq:1} of Lemma~\ref{thm:DSHETheo} and \eqref{eq:Approx2} of Proposition~\ref{DSHEcompute}, we arrive at
+The proof of \eqref{eq:Req3} is the most involved and ultimately relies on some self-averaging, whose idea goes back to \cite{Bertini1997}.
+Applying the change of variable $\eps^2 r \mapsto r$ inside the integral of \eqref{eq:Req3} and then, computing the bracket process (inside that integral) by applying \eqref{eq:1} and \eqref{eq:Approx2}, we arrive at